software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 > The tasks that you come up with during the Sprint Planning event _should not be set in stone_.
 These tasks are there to get you started with implementing the user stories.
 You might come up with new tasks or notice that the current tasks need alterations during the actual implementation.
 In such case, do the necessary changes for the Sprint Backlog.

+{: .highlight }

+> Use all the knowledge in your team and _plan the tasks together_.

 {: .important-title }

 > Exercise 10
 >
-> Plan the tasks for the first user story, "{{site.sprint_1_user_story_1}}".
+> Read through the [User stories and tasks](#user-stories-and-tasks).
+Then, plan the tasks for the first user story, "{{site.sprint_1_user_story_1}}".
 Read the Product Owner's Sprint Planning description regarding the user story again and split it into small coding tasks.
 >
 > You can consider for example the following tasks:
 >